Shafonda D. Allen – Executive Director

 Darlene has served as Director of Development & Marketing at APS since August 2016, managing donor relations, community outreach, events, marketing, and communications efforts.
 Darlene holds a Master’s of Science in Social Work from the University of Texas at Arlington, and has served the community through nonprofit organizations in various capacities for more than 20 years – much of it in the area of social services.
 As a reformed social worker with a great love for animals, Darlene is thrilled to have the good fortune to have served in animal welfare as a development professional since 2014.
 Darlene is an active member of the Association of Fundraising Professionals.
 When not working, Darlene spends most of her time gardening, with her husband cooking, eating, reading, and exploring the farmer’s market, and with her three dogs of the herding variety playing frisbee, swimming and hiking.

 Larissa joined our team in 2016 as an Adoption Counselor where she learned all of the details associated with the workings of the shelter, the complexity of working with pet owners in need, and the importance of providing community resources to keep pets in their homes.
 She also became very familiar with the various rescue organizations that also serve animals in need and how to expand that program.
 In 2019, Larissa was promoted to her current position.
 Larissa’s experience as an Adoption Counselor provided her the opportunity to get to know our current volunteers and they her.
-Now at APS she manages our 1,000+ active volunteers and facilitates our rescue placement program by networking with various organizations across the state and Eastern US to ensure we provide the most appropriate venue possible to help our animals find new homes.
+Now at APS she manages our 1,000+ active volunteers and facilitates our foster placement program to provide animals with the extra care they need to help them find new homes.

 Amanda has been always drawn to the power of the human animal bond.
 She has worked with APS since 2009, starting as a animal care technician before moving to customer service and eventually her current role.
-She manages over 600 fosters, helping to ensure all our animals have homes.
+She coordinates the medical department in our shelter and our medical foster volunteer program, helping to ensure all our animals have the medical care they need to get ready for new homes.
 Amanda loves the being able to be a part of reuniting pets and finding just the right families for the animals in our care.
 She lives in Vance County with her 4 dogs.

 Meet the Animal Protection Society of Durham